Rang De Basanti: Casting

 Soha Ali Khan and Alice Patten immediately became Mehra's clear favourites for each of their roles during casting, which led to Patten flying to Mumbai for a screen test with the entire cast.
 She was informed that she had won the documentary filmmaker role after she returned home to the United Kingdom.
 Soha, portraying the pilot's fiancée, was filming Rituparna Ghosh's Antarmahal and David Dhawan's comedy Shaadi No. 1 concurrently with her work in Rang De Basanti.
 In particular, the demands of her emotional scenes in Antarmahal often left her exhausted, thus requiring "a lot of personal overhauling" to ensure that her performance in Rang De Basanti was unaffected.
 During filming, reports indicated that co-stars Siddharth and Soha had become romantically involved with each other.
-Alongside the two lead actresses, Lakh Tandon played the role of Aamir's Grand Father and Kirron Kher played the mother of Khan's character.

 Filming

 The film, which was shot in New Delhi, Mumbai, Rajasthan and Punjab, was officially launched at a hotel on 1 February 2005.
 When shooting began, Mehra made an announcement to his crew saying that they would enjoy their holiday only in July.

 Instead of filming at the actual locations from the script, other locations were selected for picturisation.
 One such scene is where Soha Ali Khan is filmed at the India Habitat Center that masquerades as the University of Delhi.
 On similar lines, New Delhi's Modern School at Barakhamba Road served as the location for all the scenes pertinent to All India Radio station, which is shown to be stormed by the youngsters in the film.
 The Delhi Tourism department was happy to encourage filming in the city if it helped promote tourism, though any filming near India Gate was prohibited due to the ensuing bureaucratic paperwork.
 Similar issues with bureaucracy were faced by Mehra while filming at the Jaipur Fort.
 To use a historical location for filming, they had to seek permissions of seven officials ranging from the local police to the Archaeological Survey of India office.
 Nahargarh Fort, which oversees the city of Jaipur, was another such historical location where one of the songs was filmed.
 Besides these locations, the filming was also done at Amritsar's Harmandir Sahib Gurudwara.
 For Aamir Khan, a Muslim, it was for the first time that he was playing a North Indian Punjabi character and it took him some time to get the right dialect and diction.
 While speaking about his experience of visiting the Gurudwara for the first time, he said: